-The reception of this product has been pretty good with users giving it an average rating of 4.7-stars out of 5 on Amazon.
+The reception of this product has been pretty good.
 If we go by Fakespot's estimates, more than 70% of the reviews can be trusted and are reliable.

 Like the product above, it's a permanent solution and will help your case if you do not shift your system around.

 Cable boxes such as the one from Bluelounge is a great way to hide unsightly cables out of the way.
 It's a simple box measuring just 6.25 x 16 x 5.25-inches and lets you hide moderately-sized power strips and power bricks.
 There are two long slits along the side to route the cable and for free airflow.
 Like most cable management boxes, the top can be taken off.

 The Bluelounge CableBox is both sturdy and well-built, and it can take its share of abuse.
 The makers claim that the box is made of flame-retardant plastic.